vieter-v/vieter/docs/content/configuration.md

 ## Commands

 The first argument passed to Vieter determines which command you wish to use.
-Each of these can contain subcommands (e.g. `vieter repos list`), but all subcommands will use the same configuration.
+Each of these can contain subcommands (e.g. `vieter targets list`), but all subcommands will use the same configuration.
 Below you can find the configuration variable required for each command.